 Should I Buy a TDS/ppm Meter To Test My Drinking Water For High TDS Levels?

 No. There is absolutely no reason to drink low TDS/ppm or deionized water.
 If you are concerned about water quality, put the money toward the purchase of an effective drinking water filter that removes harmful contaminants from your water.

 What If I Already Have a TDS/ppm Meter?

-If you have a TDS meter (like this one), we recommend giving it to a curious child who has an interest in science!
-Use the opportunity to teach them about dissolved minerals by encouraging them to test different types of water (e.g. distilled, rain, river, lake) and try to explain their findings!
+If you have a TDS/ppm meter (like this one), we recommend giving it to a curious child who has an interest in science!
+Use this opportunity to teach them about dissolved minerals by encouraging them to test different types of water (e.g. distilled, rain, river, lake) and try to explain their findings!
 Feel free to reach out to us at (email@example.com for educational ideas involving TDS meters).

 Other Great Articles That We Think You'll Enjoy:How EPA Regulations For Lead Are Protecting Municipalities, Not Citizens